 The EIB’s Economic Resilience Initiative

 Following a call from the European Council, the European Investment Bank is rolling-out the Economic Resilience Initiative.
-The initiative aims at rapidly mobilising additional financing in support of the capacity of economies in the Southern Neighbourhood and Western Balkans regions to absorb and respond to crises and shocks, such as the Syrian refugee crisis, while maintaining strong growth.
-Boosting economic resilience in these regions by investing in vital infrastructure, developing the private sector and stimulating growth and job creation also contributes to addressing root causes of migration.
+The initiative aims to support the capacity of economies in the Southern Neighbourhood and Western Balkans regions to absorb and respond to crises and shocks while maintaining strong growth and creating jobs.
+Boosting economic resilience in these regions by investing in vital infrastructure, developing the private sector and stimulating growth and job creation may have an impact on large scale migration patterns and flows, encouraging a shift towards safer, more humane migration.